 - 3rd Company : Captain Coat

 However, in mid-November, a service notice announced the decision to inactivate the 1er BEP.
 Thus, a few days later, Captain Raffalli and Captain Coat were transferred to the 2e BEP, a sister unit constituted in Algeria in late 1948 and sent to Indochina in early 1949.
-Raffalli would take command of the 2e BEP.
+Raffalli took command of the 2e BEP.
 Captain Francois Vieulès, in turn, took temporary command of the 1er BEP.

 1951: Provisional Company, 1er BEP

-Foreign Airdrop Company
+Foreign Airdrop Resupply Company

 1951: 1st Foreign Parachute Battalion in Indochina

 Based at Quy Khue, north of Hai Phong, the battalion conducted operations between that port city and Hai Duong.
-In May, its men partook in Operation Méduse and Operation Reptile in the Tonkinese Red River Delta.
+In May, its men participated in Operation Méduse and Operation Reptile in the Tonkinese Red River Delta.

 On May 11, a new fanion was introduced to the 1er BEP.
 Meanwhile, the unit was once again stationed at Bach Mai Airfield in Hanoi.